Mount Melbourne: Geothermal activity

 Geothermal activity occurs around the summit crater, on the upper parts of the volcano and on the northwestern slope between 2400 and 2500 m elevation.
 Another geothermal area exists close to Edmonson Point, including fumaroles, thermal anomalies and freshwater ponds.
 Their temperatures of 15 to 20 C are considerably higher than normal atmospheric temperatures in Antarctica.
 The geothermal areas are visible in infrared light from aircraft.
 Satellite images have identified areas with temperatures of over 100 to 200 C.

 Individual geothermally heated areas cover surfaces of a few hectares.
-Typically, the soil consists of a thin sand layer with organic matter covering scoria gravel.
+Typically, the soil consists of a thin sand layer with organic matter covering scoria gravel, but soils formed by meltwater-induced weathering also occur.
 In some places, the ground is too hot to be touched.
 Mount Melbourne is one of several volcanoes in Antarctica that feature such geothermal soils.

 Fumarolic landforms include ice towers, (Note: Ice towers reach 1 to 6 m width and 5 m height.
 They are also known as "ice pinnacles" when they are not high.
 Ice pinnacles are hollow and sometimes large enough that people can fit in.) fumaroles, ice "roofs", caves in snow and firn, bare ground, ice hummocks surrounding fumarolic vents, puddles formed by condensed water vapour and steaming ground: